Rochester-Biomedical-DS/Hackathon-Summer-2020/README.md

     We  cannot provide support
     beyond the diagnostic output included on the scoreboard if an error is encountered in scoring your predictions.
+4. Competition runs through 11:59 PM EDT 12-August-2020.
+The predictions each team has committed to their repository at that time will be used to determine their final score.

 # Data